domenjeric/kumuluzee-opentracing-sample/README.md

 > Simple example on how to use KumuluzEE OpenTracing extension.

-In this example we have 2 microservices (customers and orders).
 Example demonstrates how to take advantage of distributed tracing in KumuluzEE projects.